24 Ways to 24/7 Anxiety Relief

 When I say managing my anxiety is never done, I mean it the way breathing is never done.
 I’m pretty much always anxious, so managing it needs to be all the time.

 24 Ways to 24/7 Anxiety Relief

 Some of these I’m already doing; others are things I aspire to.
-I’m usually intimidated by longs lists like this, but it feels less like to-do’s and more like ways of living.
+I’m usually intimidated by long lists like this, but it feels less like to-do’s and more like ways of living.
 I feel empowered by that and hope you do, too.
 (Considering what we know about women and anxiety, empowering ourselves is key.)